isaacs/ejsgi/README.md

 * **data** - Fired as each chunk of the body is uploaded.
   Argument: the data that has been uploaded in this chunk
-* **eof** - Fired when the entire body has been uploaded, and the request is completed.
+* **end** - Fired when the entire body has been uploaded, and the request is completed.
   Argument: none.

 The app may call the following methods on the request body: